Android Studio includes an APK Analyzer that provides immediate insight into the

-Generate Proguard Keep rule: Shows Proguard rules that you can copy and paste into your project Proguard configuration file to keep a given package, class, method, or field from being removed during the Proguard shrinking phase (figure 8).
+Generate Proguard Keep rule: Shows ProGuard rules that you can copy and paste into your project's ProGuard configuration file, as shown in figure 8.
+This keeps a given package, class, method, or field from being removed during the code shrinking phase.
 For more information, see Customize which code to keep.

 View code and resource entities

 Various build tasks change the final entities in an app.
 For example, ProGuard shrinking rules can alter your final code, and image resources can be overridden by resources in a product flavor.